 Warning: The story below contains graphic content.
 Viewer discretion is advised.

-BETHANY, Okla. – Oklahoma authorities plan to hold a press conference this week to discuss a horrific murder case that rocked the community.
+BETHANY, Okla. – Oklahoma authorities announced a significant reward Wednesday in connection to a horrific murder case that shocked the community.

 On Oct.
 13, 2011, officers were called to the Homeland store on N.W.
 23rd St. after receiving numerous reports of a foul odor.